Preparing for the Festive Season as a Spoonie

 New Festive Season Traditions

-If there is a traditional activity that is meaningful to you that you simply can not do anymore, or as things stand at the moment.
+If there is a traditional activity that is meaningful to you that you simply can not do anymore.
 Give yourself permission to be sad about this, but try and find a new activity to do when you would have been doing whatever it was.
 Create a new tradition.
 I am blessed to be a bit of a glass half full person anyway but why ruin your whole festive season by regretting what can’t be.

 We now enjoy watching Christmas movies, from the epic to the most cheesy and sometimes indulging in a hot chocolate or a naughty snack while we watch them.
 Before I had Fibromyalgia, I was not only busy with my choir commitments each December but also rehearsing pantomimes to be performed in the new year.
 I was lucky if I saw five festive films over the whole of the holiday.
 Some years we watch a festive movie pretty much every day in December, as well as some at the end of November!